rajtastic/dmp_maxymiser_service/readme.md

 * Firstly, the Maxymiser end-user must open the Auth Service Page ([MYAUTHSERVICE]/auth) and enter in their Maxymiser Credentials (see [6.1 Testing The Auth Service](#61-Testing-the-Auth-Service) for more details).
 * The Auth Service will then call Maxymiser to check if they are valid and then store them in Maxymiser if valid (credentials can also be deleted from the Auth Service in the same way)
-* These Maxymiser Credentials will the be used by the Visitor Service when the DMP sends data over (which needs to be forwarded on to Maxymiser)
+* These Maxymiser Credentials will then be used by the Visitor Service when the DMP sends data over (which needs to be forwarded on to Maxymiser)

 *Visitor Service Flow*